WWMX: History

-In 1990, the station's adult contemporary format evolved into a Hot Adult Contemporary format, playing some hip hop and classic hard rock.
+In 1990, the station's adult contemporary format evolved into a hot adult contemporary format, playing some hip hop and classic hard rock.
 Many urban contemporary songs that have charted high on the CHR/pop charts have been played on WWMX.

-Capitol sold the station to American Radio Systems in 1993, who later merged with Infinity Broadcasting in 1997.
-Infinity changed names in 2005 to CBS; WWMX is now owned by CBS Radio.
+Capitol Broadcasting sold the station to American Radio Systems in 1993, who later merged with Infinity Broadcasting in 1997.
+Infinity changed names in 2005 to CBS Radio.

 In 2008, the station began shifting towards a mainstream Top 40 (CHR) direction (similar to rival WIHT in Washington, D.C.) as it began incorporating more rhythmic hits, but still incorporated 1990s hits played on hot AC stations, thus classified as an Adult Top 40 station.
 As of April 2009, the station has dramatically shifted away from hot AC, primarily focusing on top 40 hits much like a CHR station, but still plays some music from the mid to late 2000s, and dropped the remaining '80s and '90s songs (most of those songs would move to the station's HD3 sub-channel, which was branded as "The Point"; the format would later be replaced by "Channel Q").
 WWMX had not had much rivalry in the market until CHR station WZFT replaced alternative rock station WCHH in 2009.
 In July 2015, Mediabase moved the station from the Hot AC panel to their Top 40 panel.
 In September 2020, Mediabase moved WWMX back to their Hot AC panel.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.
+The company rebranded as Audacy in 2021.

 WWMX-HD2

 In 2006, WWMX's HD2 subchannel was launched with a Top 40 "New CHR" format.
 It was replaced in January 2010 with a rhythmic dance format billed as "MIX2", playing a mix of hit-driven rhythmic dance, hip-hop and pop tracks and remixes.
-On August 1, 2011, it was replaced with a modern rock format branded as "HFS @ 97-5" (simulcasted on translator W248AO 97.5 FM).
-As per an agreement with the translator's owner, Hope Christian Church of Marlton, the format was moved to another translator, W285EJ (104.9 FM) as "HFS @104.9", on April 2, 2014 at 6 p.m.; the church's "Hope FM" programming would move to W248AO, in return.
+On August 1, 2011, it was replaced with a modern rock format branded as "HFS @ 97-5" (simulcast on translator W248AO 97.5 FM).
+As per an agreement with the translator's owner, Hope Christian Church of Marlton, the format was moved to another translator, W285EJ (104.9 FM) as "HFS @104.9", on April 2, 2014, at 6 p.m.; the church's "Hope FM" programming would move to W248AO, in return.
 The "HFS" programming would be dropped on August 1, 2021, as W285EJ began simulcasting sister station WJZ.
-WWMX-HD2 currently airs a new alternative rock releases format from New York sister station WNYL-HD2's "New Arrivals" channel.
+The subchannel switched to a new alternative rock releases format as "New Arrivals" channel, which could be also heard on New York City sister station WNYL-HD2 before that station switched to news radio simulcast with WINS, and subchannels of other alternative rock radio stations owned by Audacy.
+In January 2024, WWMX-HD2 would switch to Channel Q, which is aimed for LGBT audiences, and was previously carried on the station's HD3 subchannel.